nus-cs2113-AY2021S2/ip/docs/README.md

 **Q: Where can I view this list of tasks outside of PANDA??**
 <br>
-**A:** You can find it in the `data` folder that should be automatically created the first time you run PANDA.
+**A:** You can find it in the `data` folder that should be automatically created on the first run (in the same folder `panda.jar` is located).
 The file name is `tasks.txt`.
 Do note however that PANDA saves your tasks in a different format than is displayed when running the program.
-For example, if you followed all the example commands on this user guide in the same order, opening `tasks.txt` will show something like this:
+For example, if you followed all the example commands on this user guide in the same order, opening `tasks.txt` shows something like this:

     E | 0 | Panda Club Fundraising 2021 | 6.00 pm
     D | 0 | sign up for Bamboo Eating Contest | 2021-12-02 | 18:00